dddiaz/dddiaz.com/README.md

 # Web
+This represents the frontend statis website of dddiaz.com

+Previously, this wesbite was based on a super old version of hugo/academic that was extremely hard to update.
-This is an attempt to update the Academic Theme.
+This is an attempt to change that.
-It is non compatible with my version.

 This is a submodule within the dddiaz.com repository.
 Originally forked from the Academic repo.